K-Lesha/Guest-list-synch-with-desktop/README.md

 Hi Rene!

+Hi Rene
-This is my pet project.
-I've send it to you to demonstrate a bit more of my skills.
+This is my pet-project.
+I've sent it to you to demonstrate a bit more of my skills.
 This is an app for event managers.
-With this app they could read and write guestlist with app synchronized with Google Spreadsheets.
+With this app they could read and write guestlist synchronized with Google Spreadsheets.
 I shared it via Google Drive, because I'll publish it on the App Store.
 Don't want to spread it around github.

-Files that could be interesting to you:
+Files that could be interesting for you:

 — in "Application" folder
    1. SceneDelegate,